-Paul Ellis responds to the Chancellor’s Summer Economic Update8 July 2020
+Paul Ellis Responds To The Chancellor’s Summer Economic Update

 In his Summer Update Rt Hon Rishi Sunak MP, Chancellor of the Exchequer, confirmed widely anticipated plans to spend £2bn on energy-saving home improvements as part of a funding package to support a green recovery in the Government’s ‘Plan for Jobs’: